ollie-troward/sugarcrm-api/readme.md

 Testing
 ------------

-If you wish to run the tests yourself, PHPSpec currently uses environment variables for configuration.
+If you wish to run the tests yourself, the PHPSpec test cases currently uses environment variables for configuration.

 Licence
 -------